Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/system-architecture/design.md

 1. User sends a command to the Discord server to initiate attendance tracking by typing `/attendance`.
 2. The Discord server then passes the attendance request to the ClassroomBot.
 3. The ClassroomBot starts a timer and begins a loop asking students in the classroom if they are present or not.
-4. Student1  responds with a `"/present"` whereas Student2 does not.
+4. Student1  responds with present whereas Student2 does not.
 5. Once loop is complete, the ClassroomBot deactivates and sends a request to FastAPI to mark the attendance.
 6. The FastAPI stores the attendance data in a Database.
 7. The FastAPI service then retrieves the list of students who were marked absent in the database and sends it back to the ClassroomBot.